RfidResearchGroup/proxmark3/README.txt

 	* A Bruteforce for T55XX passwords against tag.
 	* A Bruteforce for AWID 26, starting w a facilitycode then trying all 0xFFFF cardnumbers via simulation.
 To be used against a AWID Reader.
+	* A Bruteforce for HID,  starting w a facilitycode then trying all 0xFFFF cardnumbers via simulation.
+To be used against a HID Reader.
+	* Blaposts Crapto1 v3.3
+    * Icsom's  legic script and legic enhancements
+    * Azcid's bitsliced bruteforce solver in 'hf mf hardnested'

 Give me a hint, and I'll see if I can't merge in the stuff you have.